doctor-janv/elk-e/doc/DesignRequirements/DesignRequirements.md

 <!--endreq-->

-## Requirement input1 - Input processing shall be a distinct process
+## Requirement input_processing - There shall be a distinct input processing phase
-Input processing shall be a distinct process.
-Runtime input processing should be avoided.
+During this phase all possible input processing shall be performed and all errors shall be collected to be displayed/conveyed at the end of the phase.
 <!--endreq-->

 ## Requirement cli1 - Command Line Interface